 I was hiking with a friend recently and telling her about the virtual workshop I’m planning, a spiritual workshop for women, to talk about race, politics, and other things that are divisive in our country right now.
-(You can still register if you’d like to join or listen to the recording.
-It’s free and will be held at a TBD date in September.)

 My friend asked why I was actively doing something so hard, something where I would be attracting the anger of opposing beliefs towards me.